 Did you know that the human brain collects 90 percent of its information with the eyes?
 Since your understanding of the world depends on how you see things, perfect vision is critical.
-Whether you need glasses for reading, driving, working or playing, we offer a range of exceptional products that will help you see better – and help others see you better!
-Eyeglass lenses you choose influence four factors: appearance, comfort, vision, and safety.
+Whether you need glasses for reading, driving, working, or playing, we offer a range of exceptional products that will help you see better.
+You have many options when it comes to the lens in your glasses.

-A common mistake people often make when buying eyeglasses is not spending enough time considering their choices of eyeglass lens materials, designs and coatings.
+A common mistake people often make when buying eyeglasses is not spending enough time considering their choices of eyeglass lens materials, designs, and coatings.
 In the early days of vision correction, all eyeglass lenses were made of glass.
-Although glass lenses offer exceptional optics, they are heavy and can break easily, potentially causing serious harm to the eye or even loss of an eye.
-For these reasons, glass lenses are no longer widely used for eyeglasses.
-Look for glass lenses in premium sunglasses styles from Ray-Ban, Maui Jim, and Serengeti.
+Although glass lenses offer exceptional optics, they are heavy and can break easily.
+Now there are so many better options on the market.
+We can help you choose the right ones.

-Premium progressive lenses are the solution.
-Make sure you ask for your lenses to be digitally processed and custom made for you and your frames.
-New lens technology reduces the need to change your eyeglasses and, practically no time is needed to adapt to your new lenses.
+A premium progressive lens is the solution.
+New lens technology reduces the need to change your eyeglasses.
 No matter what you use your progressives for, reading, computer work, gardening, home projects or hobbies lenses from Looking Glass Optical will give you crisper, more comfortable vision than you’ve ever thought possible.

 Does the glare of the sun cause you to squint and strain your eyes?
 Do your eyes sometimes get tired when you’re outside?
 Do you sometimes have trouble seeing objects when the bright sun is shining?
 Transitions lenses are the most convenient way to enjoy better vision, indoors and out, today and tomorrow.

-Transitions lenses are clear indoors and at night but automatically adjust their level of tint to changing light conditions outdoors.
+These are clear indoors and at night but automatically adjust their level of tint to changing light conditions outdoors.
 They provide visual comfort and quality at any and every moment, helping you to see well.
-And just like sunblock protects your skin, Transitions lenses help preserve the health and wellness of your eyes for the future by blocking 100% of harmful UV rays, so you can see better tomorrow too.
-Transitions lenses, because you only have one pair of eyes.
+And just like sunblock protects your skin, transitions lenses help preserve the health and wellness of your eyes for the future by blocking 100% of harmful UV rays, so you can see better tomorrow too.

-Unlike when Transitions lenses were introduced they now offer a wide variety of lens colors and materials.
-Transitions Signature, Vantage, Drivewear and Extractive are the four styles available at Looking Glass Optical.
+Unlike when they were introduced transitionals now offer a wide variety of lens colors and materials.
+Transitions Signature, Vantage, Drivewear, and Extractive are the four styles available at Looking Glass Optical.

 Polarized lenses are used to reduce glare from reflective surfaces such as the surface of a lake or the hood of a car.
 They accomplish this feat through a process called polarization, much like a Venetian blind controls sunlight through a window.

-Today, most eyeglass lenses, including high-index lenses and lenses made of polycarbonate and Trivex, have a built-in scratch-resistant coating.
-Since scratch-resistant coatings are sometimes optional, make sure to ask that you want your eyeglass lenses to include a hard coating for extra durability.
-Also, ask about the warranty on eyeglass lenses that are treated with scratch-resistant coating versus those without the coating.
+Most eyeglasses, including high-index lenses and ones made of polycarbonate and Trivex, have a built-in scratch-resistant coating.
+Since scratch-resistant coatings are sometimes optional, make sure to ask that you want your eyeglass to include a hard coating for extra durability.
+Also, ask about the warranty on eyeglasses that are treated with scratch-resistant coating versus those without the coating.

 In a cold climate, nothing is more frustrating than having your eyeglasses fog up when you come in from the cold.
 This also can be a safety issue, since it limits your ability to see until the fog clears.
 Lens fogging can be especially dangerous for police officers and other first responders to emergency situations.

-This factory-applied coating called Fog Free eliminates the condensation of moisture on lenses that causes fogging.
-So your lenses and vision stay clear when you make the transition from a cold environment to a warm one.
-It may also keep your lenses from fogging up during sports and other times you are hot and perspiring.
-Fog Free can be applied to plastic, polycarbonate and other eyeglass lenses, including high-index lenses and Transitions photochromic lenses.
+This factory-applied coating called Fog Free eliminates the condensation of moisture on lenses.
+This prevents fogging and makes sure your vision stay clear when you make the transition from a cold environment to a warm one.
+It may also keep your glasses from fogging up during sports and other times you are hot and perspiring.
+Fog Free can be applied to plastic, polycarbonate, and other lenses, including high-index and Transitions photochromic lenses.

 An anti-reflective coating (also called AR coating or anti-glare coating) is a microscopically thin multilayer coating that eliminates reflections from the front and back surface of eyeglass lenses.
-By doing so, AR coating makes your lenses nearly invisible so people can focus on your eyes, not distracting reflections from your eyeglasses.
+By doing so, AR coating makes the lens nearly invisible so people can focus on your eyes, not distracting reflections from your eyeglasses.

-The anti-reflective coating also eliminates glare caused by light reflecting from your lenses.
-With reflections eliminated, lenses with AR coating provide better vision for night driving and more comfortable vision for reading and computer use.
+The anti-reflective coating also eliminates glare caused by light reflecting from your glasses.
+With reflections eliminated, the AR coating provides better vision for night driving and more comfortable vision for reading and computer use.

-AR coating is highly recommended for all eyeglass lenses, but particularly for polycarbonate and high-index lenses, which reflect more light than regular glass or plastic lenses if an anti-reflective coating is not applied.
+AR coating is highly recommended for all eyeglasses, but particularly for polycarbonate and high-index lenses.
+These reflect more light than regular glass or a plastic lens if an anti-reflective coating is not applied.

-Also, aspheric lenses, which have flatter curves than regular lenses, often cause more noticeable reflections, so AR coating is highly recommended for these lenses, too.
+Also, aspheric lenses, which have flatter curves, often cause more noticeable reflections, so AR coating is highly recommended for these too.
 And AR coating is beneficial when applied to the back surface of sunglasses to eliminate “bounce-back” reflections when you are facing away from the sun.